Watering and Tearing of Eyes

 Symptoms That Require Medical Attention

 While mild cases of watery eyes may resolve on their own, persistent or severe symptoms should not be ignored.
-Seek help from Dr. Saurbhi Khurana, an Oculoplasty Surgeon, if you experience:
+Seek help if you experience:

 • Constant tearing that affects vision or daily activities